All Products

 This method is called when the server returns synthesized audio.

-Combine the binary audio data into a complete audio file for playback, or play the data in real time using a player that supports streaming playback.
+Combine the binary audio data into a complete audio file for playback, or play it in real time with a player that supports streaming playback.

 Important

-• In streaming speech synthesis, for compressed formats such as MP3 and Opus, the audio is transmitted in segments and requires a streaming player.
-Do not play the audio frame by frame, because this can cause decoding to fail.
+• In streaming speech synthesis, for compressed formats such as MP3 and Opus, use a streaming player to play the audio segments.
+Do not play them frame by frame to avoid decoding failures.

-• When combining audio data into a complete audio file, write the data to the same file in append mode.
+• When combining audio data into a complete audio file, append the data to the same file.

 • For WAV and MP3 audio formats in streaming speech synthesis, only the first frame contains header information.
-Subsequent frames contain audio-only data.
+Subsequent frames contain only audio data.

 def on_close(self) -> None